DeeMcCart/ArklowWalks/README.md

 ### RTM-proof
-Requirements traceability matrix showing link between requirements and features Illustrate proofs
+Requirements traceability matrix showing link between requirements and features Provide proofs of successful testing of each user story

 ### Validator Testing
 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+### Manual Testing
+To be completed...

+### Multi-device Testing
+To be completed...

+### Multi-browser Testing
+To be completed...

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
+To be completed... mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+## Accessibility
+To be completed... e.g. using WAVE WebAIM accessibility evaluation tool.
+All pages pass with X errors
+(comment here on any errors encountered)

+## Performance
+To be completed...

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: